 Also read: Can Candidate Experience Be Improved By Interviewer Training?

-Thus, as DEI initiatives evolve continuously, organisations would be negligent if they did not prioritise their focus on disabilities and not make recruitment decisions due to those disabilities, especially for neurodivergent candidates.
-According to the Harvard Business Review, companies prioritising neurodiversity have been witnessing ““productivity gains, quality improvement, boosts in innovative capabilities and increased employee engagement as a result.”
+Thus, as DEI initiatives evolve continuously, organizations would be negligent if they did not prioritize their focus on disabilities and not make recruitment decisions due to those disabilities, especially for neurodivergent candidates.
+According to the Harvard Business Review, companies prioritizing neurodiversity have been witnessing “productivity gains, quality improvement, boosts in innovative capabilities and increased employee engagement as a result.”